openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 You can get a list of all devices in the bridge and their respective Resource Ids by entering the following console command: `openhab:hue <bridgeUID> devices`
 See [console command](#console-command-for-finding-resourceids)

-The configuration of all devices (as decribed above) is the same regardless of whther the device is a light, a button, or a sensor.
+The configuration of all devices (as described above) is the same regardless of whether the device is a light, a button, or a sensor.

 ### Channels for Devices